ecoacoustics/metadata-standard/storage.md

 leaving notes that describe the data (e.g. "left mic failed", or "RTC failed, dates invalid"), or copies of their records.
 Any metadata is appreciated.

-Most data should be put in the site folders as usually, most important information is related to a sensor.
+Most data should be put in the site folders as usually most important information is related to a sensor.
+More information about additional metadata can be found [here](./field_data.md#additional-metadata).

 ### Wrong date or time set